ria-com/node-mysql-query/README.md

 mysql-query
 ===========

-Mysql service query interface for simple build sql query through mysql pool connections
+Mysql service query interface for simple build sql query through mysql pool connections.
+This repository renamed to [mysql-query-js](https://github.com/ria-com/node-mysql-query-js), please use a new version of the module.

 Introduction